FeatureBaseDB/featurebase/docs/query-language.md

 Returns the count and computed sum of all BSI integer values in the `field`.
 If the optional `Row` call is supplied, columns with set bits are summed, otherwise the sum is across all columns.

-**Result Type:** object with the computed sum and count of the bitmap field.
+**Result Type:** object with the computed sum and count of the values in the integer field.

 **Examples:**